 In many cases, the responsible party will have an insurance policy that covers the unintentional loss of life, in which case the insurer will ultimately have the responsibility of paying the claim.

 Unfortunately, insurance companies tend to mount aggressive defenses against wrongful death cases.
-Many families find it very difficult to reach a fair resolution without hiring an experienced White Plains, NY wrongful death lawyer.
+Many families find it very difficult to reach a fair resolution without hiring an experienced wrongful death lawyer in White Plains, NY.

 Technically, the only person allowed to file a claim for wrongful death in New York is the personal representative for the deceased’s estate (which may or may not be a family member).
 The personal representative is typically appointed in the deceased person’s Last Will and Testament or will otherwise be appointed by a court of law.

 However, if any money is awarded on behalf of the family for their losses related to the death, the personal representative will essentially hold those funds in trust for the family members/beneficiaries.
 The personal representative does not personally benefit from those funds unless he or she is also one of the family member beneficiaries of the estate.

-Whether you are the personal representative in your situation or you have concerns about who in your family will be able to recover compensation, we encourage you to contact the White Plains wrongful death lawyers at Lever & Ecker, PLLC to discuss the matter in detail.
+Whether you are the personal representative in your situation or you have concerns about who in your family will be able to recover compensation, we encourage you to contact the wrongful death attorneys at Lever & Ecker, PLLC to discuss the matter in detail.

 A wrongful death claim can arise out of virtually any type of accident or personal injury situation.